 Message Pure white with a slight green tinge in bud.
 Large well-formed, full flowers, produced freely on long stems, excellent for cutting, slightly scented.
 A vigorous grower, medium height.
 It dislikes rain.

 Mullard Jubilee Its strongly perfumed, flowers, moderately sized and very full, are a striking cerise pink, borne in clusters, as well as singly.
-It is robust, of medium height, resistant to diseases.
+It is robust, of medium height, and resistant to diseases.

 Peace This famous rose has large, well-formed, slightly fragrant, creamy yellow flowers, edged with pink.
 It is exceptionally vigorous and tall, and although over thirty years old, it is still a bestseller.
 Excellent for cutting, showing and borders.